Stretch Marks: A Comprehensive Guide

 Newer treatments like laser therapy work by heating your skin in a gentle way.
 This heat tells your body to make new collagen and repair the damaged skin.
 These treatments often need to be done several times to see good results.

 Some people choose to use natural oils and creams at home instead of doctor treatments.
-Cocoa butter and vitamin E oil are popular choices that many people find helpful.
-While these products won't completely remove stretch marks, they can help make them fade a little faster.
+Cocoa butter and vitamin E oil are popular choices and may moisturize the skin, but they have not been shown to reliably prevent stretch marks or make them fade faster.

 Living with the Condition